What is customer experience management?

 Related content:

-- Customer experience management: what should you focus on in 2017?
+- Customer experience management: what should you focus on?

 - Here’s why customer experience is everyone’s responsibility